abel1502/QtCalc/README.md

 # QtCalc
-Scholar micro-project of creating a simple cals in qt.
+Scholar micro-project of creating a simple calculator in qt.
 Github used just for hosting, don't mind this